lkristie/Event-Planner/README.md

 -Laura Kristie lkristie@purdue.edu

 PROJECT NAME:
-- Event Planner
+- MyRemind
 - Each user has will login into their account.
-- The user can create events and will recieve email notificiations before the u$
+- The user can create events and will recieve email notificiations before the event
 - User will see list of upcoming events on the homepage.

 TECHNOLOGIES WE PLAN ON USING: